 We have retained all marketing and distribution rights to our products and programs, which provides us the opportunity to market and sell any of our products independently, make arrangements with third parties to perform these services for us, or both.
 For the potential commercial launch of Omidria, if approved, we intend to develop our own internal marketing, managed markets and sales management capabilities, but plan to utilize a contract sales organization to call on surgeons, hospitals and ambulatory surgical centers in the U.S. Because surgeons specializing in cataract surgery are a sub-specialty within ophthalmology, we believe that we can efficiently access high-volume surgeons with a small and focused sales organization.
 We are currently in the process of building our internal capabilities and recruiting experienced managers to design and implement our launch strategies.
 We have not yet entered into a contract with a third party sales personnel organization.
-If we are unable to enter into such an agreement at all, our sales capabilities with respect to Omidria would be adversely affected, which would harm our business and financial condition.
+If we are unable to enter into such an agreement on terms acceptable to us or in a timely manner, or if we are unable to enter into such an agreement at all, our sales capabilities with respect to Omidria would be adversely affected, which would harm our business and financial condition.